 This project is a personal exercise in sustainable design and construction.
 A small getaway to work in, on, and around the beautiful outdoor, natural setting.
 The vegetated roof is right at home in the garden and helps to screen out undesirable traffic views, framing the natural setting and backdrop of the adjacent Cook County Forest Preserve, Somme Woods.

 This is an all seasons facility.
-In the winter, the Garden Studio becomes Ski Shack, a place to launch cross-country ski excursions into the forest preserve.
+The Architect’s Garden Studio becomes Ski Shack in the winter.
+It is a place to launch cross-country ski excursions into the forest preserve.